lorentzben/host-microbe-interaction-protein/content/citations/jozefiakCarbohydrateFermentationAvian2004.md

 <a id="^b11e4d"></a> “this may inhibit some pathogenic bacteria by dissipating the proton motive force across the bacterial cell membrane (Russell, 1992)” (Józefiak et al., 2004, p.
 11)  ^b11e4d

-“McHan and Shotts (1993) observed a toxic effect of SCFA to some Enterobacteriacae, and in vitro studies showed a 50–80% reduction in Salmonella typhimurium counts in the presence of SCFA.”
+<a id="^026fc4"></a>“McHan and Shotts (1993) observed a toxic effect of SCFA to some Enterobacteriacae, and in vitro studies showed a 50–80% reduction in Salmonella typhimurium counts in the presence of SCFA.”
 (Józefiak et al., 2004, p.
-11)
+11)  ^026fc4

 “More research is needed to characterize further the ability of certain SCFA to inhibit pathogenic bacteria” (Józefiak et al., 2004, p.
 11)